VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 Automake 1.6 or higher version, and using lower version (such as Red Hat 7.x or lower) Autoconf and Automake will result in error.

 First, we modify configure.in file.
-The modified file is as follows (Note the comments in the text.
+The modified file is as follow (Note the comments in the text.
 We only modify the commented macros):

 ```shell